-Special mandatory redemption
+Special mandatory

-If we do not consummate the Acquisition on or prior to March 31, 2011, or the Sale Agreement is terminated at any time prior thereto, we must redeem the notes at a redemption price equal to 101% of the aggregate accreted principal amount of the notes, plus accrued and unpaid interest from the date of initial issuance to but excluding the mandatory redemption date.
-See "Description of the notes-Special Mandatory a redemption price equal to the greater of:
+If we do not consummate the Acquisition on or prior to March 31, 2011, or the Sale redemption Agreement is terminated at any time prior thereto, we must redeem the 2015 notes and the of the notes, plus accrued and unpaid interest from the date of initial issuance to but excluding the mandatory redemption date.
+The 2037 notes will not be subject to such special mandatory redemption.
+See "Description of the notes-Special Mandatory Redemption."

-Redemption."